domportera/doublecmd-default-on-windows/Readme.md

 ## Recommended installatiom
 Place this directory/repo to your C:/ drive in a folder called "doublecmd", such that the full path of this file is `C:/doublecmd/Readme.md`

-Doing this ensurea that you do not need to modify the scripts ptovided to account for the location of this folder.
+Doing this ensures that you do not need to modify the scripts provided to account for the location of this folder.

+Note - this will not work if you are using a portable installation.
+If that is the case, you must modify file paths accordingly in the scripts provided.

+If not "installing" this folder to the recommended location, you must also modify paths to these files in various places throughout these scripts and reg files.

 ## Double Commander as the default explorer on Windows
 Double click the included `doublecmd.reg` file.
 To revert back to explorer, double-click `explorer.reg`